Snail - Light Striped Purple Mystery

 Jumbo: Silver Dollar and up

 Light Striped Purple Mystery These are named for both the color of the foot (body) and the shell color.
 In this instance, "light" is the color of the foot.
 "Purple is the base color of the shell.
 This is a purple base with a darker purple stripe on a white-bodied snail.
 The color is best when they are very young.
 As they age, the purple is less obvious.
 The intensity of the stripes can also vary.

 Snails are very hardy and can handle cold quite well, but they will die if the temperatures get much below 20 F. They will also not travel well if the box gets much above 90 F for too many hours.

 - Choose an appropriate shipping method when ordering.
-Priority Mail is generally faster than Ground if you are more than 500 miles from us.
+Priority Mail is generally faster.
+Do not order with Ground shipping if you are more than 500 miles from us.

 - Orders that arrive after 8 AM est, will not ship until the following business day.